-This is because it is still not easy to get one with less than $1000.
+This is because it is still not easy to get one for less than $1000.
 However, as technology gets more and more advanced, the receivers will start becoming more commonplace.
-Besides, the more they are produced and sold in the market, the more we should expect third zone systems.
+Besides, the more they are produced and sold in the market, the more we should expect third-zone systems.

 Examples Of Receivers With 2 HDMI Outputs

 Are you still wondering whether there are real receivers with 2 outputs in the market already?
 Look at the list below.

 This receiver from Yamaha comes with more advanced features including a full 4K and dual wield.
 With complete compatibility with modern HDMI standards, the RX-V685 transmits 4K video at 60 frames per second.
 Besides, it supports high dynamic range video including Hybrid Log-Gamma and Dolby Vision.